 Roommates and suitemates have the right to:

-- Contact information for their assigned roommates in apartment shares and shared dormitory spaces.
+- Contact information for their assigned roommates in apartment shares.
 Your contact information (name, school, email address) will be also be shared with your prospective or current roommate.

 - Equal access to the common areas of the apartment or suite.
 Common areas may not be used for storage or for the exclusive use of one resident.